1. About This Policy

 A gift or hospitality will not be appropriate if it is unduly lavish or extravagant, or could be seen as an inducement or reward for any preferential treatment (for example, during contractual negotiations or a tender process).

 Gifts must be of an appropriate type and value depending on the circumstances and taking account of the reason for the gift.
 Gifts must not include cash or cash equivalent (such as vouchers), or be given in secret.
 Gifts must be given in the name of PE – not your own name.

 Promotional gifts of low value such as Global Goals merchandise may be given to our existing suppliers and business partners and we can accept equivalent gifts from them.

 You must declare and keep a written record of all hospitality or gifts given or received.
 You must also submit all expenses claims relating to hospitality, gifts or payments to third parties in accordance with our expenses policy and record the reason for expenditure.

 All accounts, invoices, and other records relating to dealings with third parties including suppliers should be prepared with strict accuracy and completeness.
 Accounts must not be kept “off-book” to facilitate or conceal improper payments.

 6. How to Raise a Concern

-If you are offered a bribe, or are asked to make one, or if you suspect that any bribery, corruption or other breach of this policy has occurred or may occur, you must notify your manager or Katie Bradford, Director of Operations at PE on firstname.lastname@example.org as soon as possible.
+If you are offered a bribe or are asked to make one, or if you suspect that any bribery, corruption, or other breaches of this policy has occurred or may occur, you must notify your manager or Katie Bradford, Director of Operations at PE on email@example.com as soon as possible.